NethServer/docs/administrator-manual/en/webtop5.rst

 Multiple searches
 -----------------

-In the bar at the top there is a quick search that is carried out on all fields.
+In the bar at the top there is a quick search that is executed out on all fields.
 To narrow the search field it is possible to use the multiple search which combines several keys that will be searched in various fields at the same time:

 .. image:: _static/webtop-task7.png